slamice/wri/Other stories/Commuter.md

 Samir sank into his orange plastic seat, tired.
 Other commuters drooped like him.
 The air was so thick with droops you heard them dripping off the seats puddling on the floor.
 Some of their faces, pock marked, stared blankly at nothing in particular.
 Others rested, lost in their headphones.
 A few bodies molded themselves around the train poles, others' asses seeped into the creases between the seats.

+Much before thenhe fled alone on a boat, but could never quite grasp the country he finally landed on.
+He never thought much of the America he was told of.
+But after escaping form the war, he laid on it exhausted, numb and indifferent.
+He was an electrician but his English and circumstances presented him as useless.
+It was just as well, he was too tired to move.

 Samir's body exhausted.
 Today like everyday he labored around the city disguised as a normal person.
 Within Midtown, he travelled hundreds of blocks for a reason.
 He was lucky to enough to get work and knew it.
 His days were spent hidden behind salad bars breaking sweats through lunch rushes.
 And later, he panted over pants in a laundromat.
 His body was particularly hairy, so everyday the sweat clung to his back until dark and then finally let go.
 One long wet pet.

 And everyday he rode the train but recognized no one.
 And no one recognized him back.